-economics indicates that training programs for youths in their late adolescence or young adulthood may be less effective than for young children (Cunha et al. 2006; Heckman 2006).
-Young children have higher brain plasticity, which may increase the chances of generating positive far-transfer effects (Heckman 2006; Constantinidis and Klingberg 2016; Klingberg 2016; Almond, Currie and Duque 2018).
-In contrast to most other WM training studies in typically developing children, we track children's outcomes for longer than (just) 3-5 months after the training.
+We tackle these challenges with a randomized controlled field experiment-described in more detail below-in a sample of 572 typically developing school children in the first grade of primary school.
+We focus on the training of relatively young children at age 6-7 years because evidence from economics indicates that training programs for youths in their late adolescence or young adulthood may be less effective than for young children (Cunha et al. 2006; Heckman 2006).
+Young children have higher brain plasticity, which might increase the chances of generating positive spillover effects (Heckman 2006; Constantinidis and Klingberg 2016; Klingberg 2016; Almond, Currie and Duque 2018).
+In contrast to most other WM training studies in typically developing children, we track children's outcomes for longer than 3-5 months after the training.

 Specifically, we measure outcomes also after 6 and after 12-13 months and we examine whether the training has an effect on children's school trajectory three years later.

 In our study, 31 school classes were randomly assigned to a treatment group (15 classes) or a control group (16 classes).
 Since we randomized within schools, we are able to control for unobservable background variation in school environments via school fixed effects.
 The children in the treatment group participated in a daily (one lesson per school day) computer-based adaptive WM training over a period of five weeks.
-We find not only substantial near-transfer effects on WM capacity that emerge right after the five-week training period and last throughout all evaluation waves; we also find fartransfer effects on several important skills such as geometry, Raven's fluid IQ measure and children's ability to inhibit pre-potent impulses.
-Interestingly, for all these far-transfer abilities there is no significant treatment effect shortly after the training, i.e., the far-transfer effects do not emerge in the short term.
+We find not only substantial direct effects on WM capacity that emerge right after the five-week training period and last throughout all evaluation waves; we also find spillover effects on several important skills such as geometry, Raven's fluid IQ measure and children's ability to inhibit pre-potent impulses.
+Interestingly, for all these abilities there is no significant treatment effect shortly after the training, i.e., the spillover effects do not emerge in the short term.
 Instead, they show an increasing pattern over the course of several evaluation waves and are typically highest in the last wave (after 12-13 months) with effect sizes between 0.24 and 0.38 standard deviations.
-These effects are sizeable in view of the intervention's intensity (25 school hours) and low financial costs (about US\$ 300 per child in total).
+These effects are sizeable in view of the intervention's intensity (25 school hours).